decred/politeia/politeiawww/api/www/v1/api.md

 ```

 ### `Batch Proposals`

-Retrieve proposal and its details.
+git
+Retrieve the details of a set of proposals.
+This route will not return the files that comprise the proposal.
 The number of proposals that may be requested is limited by the `ProposalListPageSize` property, which is provided via [`Policy`](#policy).

 **Routes:** `POST /v1/batch`